 The Company applies the Group Asset Valuation Business Standard to the valuation of its assets.
-This sets out a control framework in respect of valuation, including assets and liabilities valued under alternative methods of valuation.
+This sets out a control framework in respect of valuation, including assets valued under alternative methods of valuation.
 This standard defines the following control objectives:

 - Primary valuation Parties responsible for primary valuations must ensure that appropriate valuation techniques are selected and justified; - Independent price verification A party independent of the primary valuation process must have sufficient controls in place to ensure valuations of all asset classes are reasonable.
-Controls should be commensurate with the materiality of the assets; - Valuation uncertainty The extent of uncertainty within valuations must be understood, quantified where possible and reported to senior management; - Reporting bases Where appropriate the valuation must be performed consistently across reporting bases.
-Where a consistent basis is not used, then a reconciliation of differences should be understood, documented and reported; and - Client supplied prices Client supplied prices should be identified, and sufficient independent price verification ("IPV") controls exercised to provide assurance over the quality of the valuation.
+Controls should be commensurate with the materiality of the assets; - Valuation uncertainty The extent of uncertainty within valuations must be understood, quantified and reported to senior management; - Reporting bases IFRS permits an amortised cost valuation basis to be applied.
+There should be no differences between fair value determined under IFRS and Solvency II; and - Client supplied prices Client supplied prices should be identified, and sufficient independent price verification ("IPV") controls exercised to provide assurance over the quality of the valuation.